 The Ribble Valley is located within the heart of Lancashire.
 When you’re looking at the map, it’s just to the right of Blackpool, above Blackburn and Preston, and to the left of Leeds.

 The main town is Clitheroe with its cute castle overlooking the landscape.
-A few other memorable places are Whalley, Ribchester and Longridge.
-These are all some of the best places to visit in the Ribble Valley so I’ll be talking about them in this blog post.
+A few other memorable Ribble Valley destinations are Whalley, Ribchester and Longridge.
+These are all some of the best places to visit in the Ribble Valley, so I’ll be talking about them in this blog post.

 The whole of the Ribble Valley is 583.3 km², yet it only has a population of 60,000 people.
 That means if you’re looking for wide open spaces of the English countryside, you’ll find it here.

 As I said, a lot of people head straight up to the Lake District or across to the Yorkshire Dales in the United Kingdom, but this is such an amazing spot to visit.
 Now that I’ve been myself I’m firmly flying the flag for the Ribble Valley.

 Getting to the Ribble Valley

 Obviously getting to the Ribble Valley depends on where you’re coming from.
 As it’s located in the North West England, it’s surprisingly close to a number of cities.
 Driving, it’s 1h:15m from Manchester, 1h:30 from Liverpool.
 1h:35m from Leeds, and only 50 minutes from Lancaster.

 It’s also surprisingly quick from London if you catch the train.
 I jumped on the Avanti West Coast train from London Euston to Preston and it only took 2h:25m.
 I thought that was really quick!

 From Preston, we picked up a hire car and then drove the 30 minutes into the Ribble Valley.
 That meant, door to door, it only took 3 hours from London which is good going for a UK staycation.